Confessionals, Spontaneous Prose, Cut-ups, Jazz–Poetry, and Picture Poems

 Stephanie Nikolopoulos is a writer and editor based in New York City.
 She is the coauthor, with Paul Maher Jr., of the biography Burning Furiously Beautiful: The True Story of Jack Kerouac’s “On the Road.”
 Afar animated her flash travel story “Seeing the Light in Sweden” for their Travel Tales series in 2019, and the Albany International Airport Gallery selected her “Essay after Visiting the Thomas Cole National Historic Site, Written from a Skyscraper” for their Landmarks exhibit in 2018.
 She currently writes the New York City history column A Byte Out of the Big Apple for Thomas Insights.
 Her website is stephanienikolopoulos.com.

 To register, e-mail firstname.lastname@example.org.
 To register online, visit writersinthemountains.org.
-Class fee is $100, if you register and pay by February 8, and $125 after that.
+Class fee is $35.

 Writers in the Mountains is a 501 (c) (3) not-for-profit organization with a mission to provide a nurturing environment for the practice, appreciation and sharing of creative writing.
 Learn more at writersinthemountains.org.